isaactpetersen/EF-battery/README.md

 1. On finish, redirect to external URL, but only if `sonaid` != 0
 - Maybe:
     - Combined Progress Bar
-    - For [Go/No-Go](https://github.com/isaactpetersen/go-nogo) and [Hearts and Flowers](https://github.com/isaactpetersen/jspsych-hearts-flowers) tasks, set anticipatory responses (RT < 200 ms) to missing for both accuracy and RT
         - but, can do this later in post-processing (so don't lose raw data)

 # Instructions: